 I went inside and grabbed the drinks in less than five minutes.

 As I pulled around to the front of the parking lot, I could see her standing by her car looking around in kind of a panic.
 It was if she had somehow lost me, or the plan had changed.
 I patiently waited for her to notice me, like we had talked about.
-Eventually she saw me, so I hoisted the drinks and waived at her to follow.
+Eventually she looked over, so I hoisted the drinks and waived at her to follow.